 Managing product shipping is one of the most critical aspects of starting a company.
 The most successful merchants employ strategic shipping options to offer customers a wide range of shipping methods with different conversion rates from multiple carriers.
-You often hear about shipping rates and shipping costs and what are the main differences between the two, and how can you tell them apart?
-There’s a lot more to shipping to set you apart from the competition and increase margins.
+You often hear about shipping rates and shipping costs.
+What are the main differences between the two, and how can you tell them apart?
+There’s a lot more to shipping than distinguishing yourself from the competition and increasing margins.

 Customers expect to pay the least amount of money for delivery, to receive their order easily, and to have all of their items in excellent condition.
-It’s a good idea to spend some time building a clear shipping strategy firstly.
-In this post, I will share the basic idea about shipping and its features that need to be considered.
+It’s a good idea to spend some time building a clear shipping strategy first.
+In this post, I will share the basic idea of shipping and its features that need to be considered.

 Shipping costs are what you charge the customers in addition to the cost of the items they order.
 As a store owner, you can determine the shipping costs based on your shipping strategy.
 While shipping rates are the rates provided by carriers based on their own ways of calculating shipping costs.
 This means you get orders to your customers through various carriers and they will handle the shipping costs for you.
 Different carriers will calculate shipping rates vary based on destination and origin, the weight and dimensions of a package, and the shipping time.

 Type of Shipping Rates